That deep ugly Google Pixel 3 XL notch.

 When it comes to hardware, Google is definitely not the best in the game.
 In fact, the company is best known as a search engine company than anything else.
 Their products speak for themselves – they’re not the best looking out there, especially the Pixel 3 XL.

-Google has the habit to troll Apple’s design choice, then blatantly follow suit next year.
+Google has the habit to troll Apple’s design choice, then blatantly following suit next year.
 I’m not entirely sure if Google understands the concept of the edge-to-edge display, because the Pixel 3 XL is not even close to that.
 Why does Google tend to always mess up its products?
 Look at this abomination down here.

 I firmly believe if Apple didn’t adopt the notch on its iPhones, as of today we wouldn’t have any notch on the Pixel 3 XL.